EXJUSTICE/GRAB_SEA_CVChallenge/README.md

 #### Background cropping data

-Figure 1 below displays a typical image of the Stanford Cars-196 dataset pre- and post- backgrund cropping.

-[Figure 1]

-Each image featured excessive amounts of background noise.
+As Each image featured excessive amounts of background noise.
 While boundary boxes were provided by the dataset, it was decided that a YOLO-based cropping detector would be more scalable under real-world data collection circumstances.
 Such a detector was implemented in Notebook 1, and the outputs collected and stored on Google Drive as inputs for Notebook 2.

 #### __Segmentation cropping__